Latvia national futsal team: UEFA Futsal EURO 2026

 Latvia national futsal team will make its debut in the UEFA Futsal Euro 2026, the most prestigious futsal competition in Europe.

 In 2022, Latvia and Lithuania submitted a joint bid to host the final tournament, and in December 2023 UEFA confirmed that both countries would be the hosts.
 As host nations, Latvia and Lithuania were granted automatic qualification for the final tournament.

 In 2025, complications arose when Belarus qualified for the finals.
 Latvian legislation prohibited Belarus from playing matches in Latvia, and Lithuania also refused to host the team.
 UEFA decided to involve Slovenia as an additional host country, ensuring that Belarus would play its group stage matches there.
 As a result, the Belarus group will be drawn separately to avoid matches against Latvia or Lithuania in the group stage.

+Latvia made an impressive start to their debut in front of their home crowd at a UEFA final tournament.
+In the opening match, Latvia defeated Georgia 4–0.
+The first goal in Latvia's history at a UEFA major tournament was scored by Germans Matjušenko.
+Two goals were scored by Latvia's “golden boy” Edgars Tarakanovs, while Andrejs Baklanovs added one more.
+Edgars Tarakanovs was named the Most Valuable Player (MVP) of the match.

 Coaching history

 The first head coach of the Latvian national futsal team in 1992 was Sergejs Jablokovs.

 From 2003 until the end of 2021, the team's head coach was Artūrs Šketovs, who spent most of his playing career in traditional football but also briefly played for the Latvia national futsal team toward the end of his career.

 At the beginning of 2022, a coaching change took place, with Portuguese coach Orlando Duarte taking over.
 However, after six months, he was replaced by Montenegrin specialist Vasko Vujović, who signed a contract under a 1+1 year system.

 In the summer of 2024, as part of preparations for UEFA Futsal Euro 2026, Italian futsal specialist Massimiliano Bellarte was appointed as the head coach.